-Rahul Gandhi slams govt on fuel price hike
+Rahul Gandhi slams Govt on fuel price hike

-New Delhi: Congress leader Rahul Gandhi on Wednesday hit out at the government as petrol prices crossed the Rs 100-a-litre mark in Delhi, charging that the Modi government runs on “tax extortion”.
+NEW DELHI, July 7: Congress leader Rahul Gandhi on Wednesday hit out at the Government as petrol prices crossed the Rs 100-a-litre mark in Delhi, charging that the Modi Government runs on “tax extortion”.

 Petrol prices crossed the Rs 100-a-litre mark after fuel prices were increased in line with firming international oil trends.